eric-downes/20sq-blog/_posts/2024-12-01-issuance-fundamentals.md

 ## Acknowledgements

-This is the first blog post in a series summarizing our research funded by EF GRANT INFO.
-The author, Eric Downes, is grateful for useful discussions with the 20 Squares team especially Danieli Palombi and Philipp Zahn, as well as Eric Siu, Angsar Dietrichs, and Andrew Sudbury.
+This is a blog post on Runaway Staking in a series summarizing our research funded by EF GRANT INFO.
+The author, Eric Downes, is grateful for useful discussions with Eric Siu, Andrew Sudbury, and the the 20 Squares team; especially Danieli Palombi and Philipp Zahn.

 ## The Problem

-The share of Ether staked by exchanges such as Coinbase and Liquid Staking Providers such as Lido ("centralized" staking services) continues to grow.
+The share of Ether staked by exchanges such as Coinbase and Liquid Staking Providers (LSTs) such as Lido ("centralized" staking services) continues to grow.
 This has provoked concerns, first raised by Ethereum researchers, and which we share, that the future of Ethereum might involve (1) all of its native asset being staked, such that (2)